sstrecker/uf65/README.md

 which you may need in *rare* cases.

+**Please note:** We have prepared a LaTeX document for writing your contribution based on the LNI document class which you can download from:

 The LNI LaTeX document class is well-documented with current documentation at:

 http://mirrors.ctan.org/macros/latex/contrib/lni/lni.pdf

-If you do not wish to use LaTeX, please let us know early on and submit your contribution in an easily transferable format and submit all tables and figures as (non-bitmapped) PDF.
+*If you do not wish to use LaTeX,* please let us know early on and submit your contribution in an easily transferable format and submit all tables and figures as (non-bitmapped) PDF.
 We will then take care of transferring your contribution to LaTeX for final editing and compilation of the anthology.

 ## Deadline is September 30, 2022